Skip to content

-When accessing the GL.iNet KVM locally via browser by entering the domain "glkvm.local" or the KVM's local IP assigned by the upper router, you may encounter a browser alert: Your connection isn't private.
+When accessing the GL.iNet KVM via browser, you may encounter a browser alert: Your connection isn't private.

 This is a standard security warning that browsers issue when they detect a website lacking an SSL/TLS certificate, as HTTPS connections rely on certificates to verify server identity and encrypt data.

-In the example above, the IP "192.168.8.11" is the KVM's local IP address dynamically assigned by the upper router via DHCP.
+In the example above, 192.168.8.11 is the KVM's local IP address dynamically assigned by the upper router via DHCP.

 Note

-This local IP is used to access the GL.iNet KVM’s local management interface, not a public website.
+This local IP is used to access the GL.iNet KVM's local admin panel, not a public website.

-However, browsers usually do not distinguish between local management IP addresses and normal websites; they treat all IP addresses as websites and expect HTTPS connections to be secured by SSL/TLS certificates.
+However, browsers usually do not distinguish between local admin panel and normal public websites; they treat all IP addresses as websites and expect HTTPS connections to be secured by SSL/TLS certificates.

-A genuinely secure website uses an SSL/TLS certificate, so when browsers access a local management IP (which does not have a certificate), they trigger a security alert due to the missing certificate.
+A genuinely secure website uses an SSL/TLS certificate, so when browsers access a local admin panel (which does not have a certificate), they trigger a security alert due to the missing certificate.

 Please click Advanced and Continue to "192.168.8.11".

-Then you will be re-directed to the GL.iNet web management page.
+Then you will be re-directed to the GL.iNet KVM admin panel.
+Log in to access your KVM and the controlled device.

 Yes, you can add your SSL certicate in the GL.iNet KVM.